Franco Tongya: International career

 Tongya has represented Italy internationally from under-16 to under-19 levels.
 He played for the under-17 side at the 2019 UEFA European Under-17 Championship, playing five games and scoring Italy's winning goal in the semi-finals against Portugal; Italy eventually lost the final to the Netherlands.

 Tongya also took part at the 2019 FIFA U-17 World Cup in Brazil; he played as a starter in all five games and scored a goal in the group stage against the Solomon Islands.
 Italy were knocked out by hosts Brazil in the quarter-finals.

 Both in May and December 2022, he was involved in training camps led by the Italian senior national team's manager, Roberto Mancini, and aimed to the most promising national talents.

 Style of play

-Mainly a half-winger (mezzala), Tongya is also capable of playing as an attacking midfielder, or as a winger.
+Mainly a half-winger (mezzala), Tongya is also capable of playing as an attacking midfielder, or a winger.
 He initially started out as a forward, before moving to the midfield.
-Tongya is a dynamic player, with a good tactical intelligence and technical ability.
+He has been described as a dynamic player, with good tactical intelligence and technical ability.

-Personal life

-Tongya cited Portuguese footballer Cristiano Ronaldo as a point of reference in 2020.
+Tongya cited Cristiano Ronaldo as a source of inspiration.